ShailNair/Syn-bact-omics/README.md

-Code used for metagenomic and metatranscriptomics analysis.
+Code used for 16s amplicon, nif-H amlicon, metagenomic and metatranscriptomics analysis.